-1. Withdrawal from classes for a military service obligation

-a.
-Returning Student
+- 1. Withdrawal from classes for a military service obligation - a.
+Returning Student b.
+New Student

 If the withdrawal happens within the Add/Drop period, the student completes the official Add/Drop Form and will receive a full refund.

 If the withdrawal happens after the Add/Drop period, the student completes the official Add/Drop Form with a notation of Military Service and will receive a full refund.
 A grade of "WL" will be assigned to each course and will not affect the student's Satisfactory Academic Progress (SAP) status.